-- Consists of 524,851 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020. - (9) (10) (11) (12) (13) (14) (15) Consists of 57,364 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
+- Consists of 524,851 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
+Consists of 57,364 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
 Consists of 48,276 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
-Consists of 54,092 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.

-- Consists of the shares described in footnote (4) above.
+(9) (10) - Consists of 54,092 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
+Consists of the shares described in footnote (4) above.
 Dr. Murray disclaims beneficial ownership of all such shares except to the extent of his pecuniary interests therein.

-Consists of the shares described in footnote (5) above. - Consists of the States described in robulote (3) above.
+- (10)(11)(12)(13)(14)(15)(16)Consists of the shares described in footnote (4) adve.
+Dr. Multay disclaims beneficial ownership of an such shares except to the extent of this pectiniary interests dieterin.
+Consists of the shares described in footnote (5) above.
 Consists of 1,513 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
 Dr. Cunningham, a member of our board of directors, is an employee of The Blackstone Group Inc. or one of its affiliates.
 Dr. Cunningham disclaims beneficial ownership of any shares of common stock owned directly or indirectly by The Blackstone Group Inc. or its affiliates.
 Does not include the shares of common stock held by NEA 15 or Ventures 16 described in footnote (3) above.
-Dr. Gallagher, a member of our board of directors, is employed as a (16) - (17)Partner at New Enterprise Associates, Inc. - Does not include the shares of common stock held by the Bain Capital Life Sciences Entities described in footnote (1) above.
+Dr. Gallagher, a member of our board of directors, is employed as a (17) - Partner at New Enterprise Associates, Inc. Does not include the shares of common stock held by the Bain Capital Life Sciences Entities described in footnote (1) above.
 Ricky Sun is a Partner of Bain Capital Life Sciences, LP.
-(18) - (19) (20) Consists of 16,712 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
+(18) (19) - Consists of 16,712 shares of common stock that may be acquired pursuant to the exercise of stock options within 60 days of June 30, 2020.
 Includes (i) 3,862,222 shares held by our current directors and executive officers and (ii) 842,195 shares subject to options exercisable within 60 days of June 30, 2020.
 Does not include Mr. Overdorf as he joined the Company on July 20, 2020.
+(20)